JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 ***

-You see, while other buildings had security systems, doormen and even dogs, our building had a classic Brighton Beach security system: A bunch of old gossipy Yentas just sitting outside on their folding chairs watching the world pass by.
+You see, while other buildings had actual security systems, doormen and even dogs, our building had a classic Brighton Beach improvised security system: A bunch of old gossipy Yentas just sitting outside on their folding chairs watching the world pass by.
 They sat around, had some fresh air, gossiped—and judged others—in Yiddish and stood (sat?) watch.

 It was kind of excruciating to be honest.